RawanAlzowaid/TeamProject-3308/TESTING.md

 NO:4
 Use case name
-    Verify camera using for attach images
+    Verify camera use in app
 Description
-    Test
-Pre-conditions
+    Test the app's access to the camera and the ability to add an img to database Pre-conditions
-    User has
+    User has navigated to add item page
 Test steps
-    1.
+    1. Click icon to take picture
-    2.
+    2. Take picture
-    3.
+    3. Confirm picture taken
-    4.
 Expected result
-    User should be
+    User should be able to take a picture of item Actual result
-Actual result
-    User is
+    User sees item successfully added alert
 Status (Pass/Fail)
     Pass
 Notes
     N/A
 Post-conditions
-    User is
+    Camera should be accessed and image taken should be added in database under the user